 In the FGs and debrief sessions with Health Helpers, the discussions tended to be dominated by numerous operational challenges, as can be typical with a large-scale trial, although some feedback was provided on the implementation of HCS.
-Health Helpers indicated that the HCS approach works with some participants, but not with others, and that it is sometimes easier to just ask a participant what she thinks, rather than using the specific HCS, even though a question like “What do you think about…?” would be considered an Open Discovery Question.
+Health Helpers indicated that the HCS approach was more acceptable to some participants, and less so with others, and that it is sometimes easier to just ask a participant what she thinks, rather than using the specific HCS, even though a question like “What do you think about…?” would be considered an Open Discovery Question.
 Health Helpers found that HCS, and Open Discovery Questions in particular, can make some participants despondent because they resort to saying that they do not know or do not have an opinion on the subject matter.
-Some participants were reported to be resistant to being asked questions, or do not understand the point of being asked questions and thus take a long time to open up, making it difficult to implement HCS.
+Some participants were reported to be resistant to being asked questions, or to not understand the point of being asked questions and thus take a long time to open up, making it difficult to implement HCS.
 Some Health Helpers expressed that being unable to share their real-life experiences with participants, which they perceive the HCS approach to discourage, can sometimes be a hindrance to working with and establishing connections with participants.
 These challenges can make establishing rapport between Health Helpers and participants more difficult at the start of each participant’s intervention process, since sharing some personal information can be helpful in establishing this rapport and thus encouraging participants to open up.

 Language was reported to be the main challenge with implementation of HCS, in terms of contextual adaptability.
 Soweto is a multilingual setting, and while most participants are conversant in English, this is not their home language.
 South Africa has 11 official languages, and almost all of these are spoken to some extent in Soweto, with the three main home languages of residents identified as isiZulu, Sesotho and Setswana (approximately 37%, 15% and 12% respectively; (Statistics South Africa, 2012).
 Health Helpers cited language as an overall challenge when it comes to working with participants.
 HCS Open Discovery Questions emphasise starting questions with ‘what’ and ‘how’, and HCS training focusses on asking these in English.
 However, in practice, the Health Helpers are having to often converse with participants in vernacular languages, both to build rapport with participants, and if participants’ English comprehension skills are limited.
 Health Helpers frequently reported that asking these Open Discovery Questions in vernacular languages is difficult, and starting a question with ‘what’ or ‘how’ can come across as “rude”.
 Rephrasing these in vernacular languages often changes the start of the question to ‘why’, which the HCS approach recommends not using, as this can be perceived as judgemental.

 Furthermore, Health Helpers explained that it is difficult to work through the intervention materials in English.
 Translation of the materials into multiple vernacular languages (in addition to the three mentioned above) was not feasible for Bukhali.
 Firstly, this requires professional translation services, which are prohibitively expensive, particularly if numerous translations are required.
 Secondly, translation into vernacular languages can make materials lengthier and more complicated, since direct translation from English is not always possible, thus requiring longer explanations in a vernacular language to convey the same information.
 Therefore, it is not uncommon for English to be the preference for intervention materials, even when participants’ home language is not English.
+However, the variability in delivery as a result of translation in sessions, and the challenges this would have introduced for Health Helpers (e.g. being mentally tiring) are acknowledged.
+Efforts have been made to simplify the language of more recently developed intervention materials to make the translation process less demanding.